Asian Art Outpost

 huā kāi

-These two characters literally mean flower open.
-This word is also associated with Springtime, the beginning of something, or youth.
+花開 is also associated with Springtime, the beginning of something, or youth.

-If you like flowers and the Springtime, this is a great selection for you.
-However, if you want the companion "flower falls" (flower withers), we offer that as a companion wall scroll or all together as a four-character phrase.
+If you like flowers and Springtime, this is a great selection for you.
+However, if you want the companion “flower falls” (flower withers), we offer that as a companion wall scroll or all together as a four-character phrase.

-See Also...
-Flowers Fall
+See Also: Flowers Fall

 yuān wěi huā